Skip to main content

 • Duration: 30-45 minutes

-• Modern trend: 65% of urban couples add Western elements (white dress, photography)
+• Modern trend: Many urban couples add Western elements (white dress, photography)

 Traditional Ceremony Elements - Sacred Rituals